How to defend your thesis...at a job interview

 Oct 08, 2020

-Whether you see your thesis as a work of art, a fabulous construction or your precious baby, it will have taken a lot of effort to bring it to completion.
-It’s a major undertaking that involves hard slog and heartache.
-Yet many graduates don’t even think to mention it at an interview.
-With the jobs market looking decidedly uncertain, it is wise to use everything in your armoury to show that you have what it takes.
+Whether you see your thesis as a work of art, a fabulous construction, or your precious baby, it will have taken a lot of effort to bring it to completion.
+It’s a major undertaking that involves a hard slog and heartache.
+Yet many graduates don’t even think to mention it in an interview.
+With the jobs market looking decidedly uncertain, it is wise to use everything in your armory to show that you have what it takes.
 But how do you bring it up?

 Make sure it is relevant

 The key to making use of this experience is to keep it relevant.
 “Don’t just sit down and go, ‘Hey, by the way, this is what I did’,” said Ewington.
 If the topic that you wrote about is pertinent, feel free to bring it up.
 So, for example, if you are going for a post in the restaurant industry and your dissertation was about food allergens, it is a good idea to mention that and what you learned from your research.

 If your topic was something that might be seen as contentious, steer clear of mentioning the research and talk about your methods instead.
 “I would avoid talking about the subject matter of your thesis if it could be deemed controversial,” said Ewington.
 “It is often best to stay away from religion and politics—especially if your conclusion was controversial.
 You don’t know who is sitting across from you when it comes to their beliefs or their views.”